-Readers are welcome to bring a camera with them when visiting us so that they can take copies of Archives and Special Collections material for non-commercial research.
+Readers are welcome to bring a camera with them when visiting us so that they can take copies of Special Collections material for non-commercial research.
 The only restrictions we place on taking photographs are that:

 - they comply with copyright law.

 - they are taken with the permission of the Supervisor on duty in the Special Collections Reading Room.

 - the photography does not interfere with or disturb other readers in any way.

 Please speak to a member of staff in the Special Collections Reading Room before taking any photographs.
 There is no charge for self-service photography.

 For conservation reasons, we do not permit the use of scanners or flash photography.
 You may, however, use mobile phones to take pictures providing these are set to silent mode and are not used to make phone calls within the Special Collections Reading Room.

 Unfortunately, Special Collections, SOAS Library is currently not able to offer a photography or scanning service for offsite users.